spiffe/go-spiffe/v2/examples/spiffe-jwt-using-proxy/README.md

 	)
 ```
 Where:
-- ctx is a `context.Context`. `NewX509Source` blocks until the first Workload API response is received or this context times out or is cancelled.
+- ctx is a `context.Context`. `NewX509Source` function blocks until the first Workload API response is received or this context times out or is cancelled.
 - socketPath is the address of the Workload API (`unix:///tmp/agent.sock`) to which the internal Workload API client connects to get up-to-date SVIDs.
 Alternatively, we could have omitted this configuration option, in which case the listener would have used the `SPIFFE_ENDPOINT_SOCKET` environment variable to locate the Workload API.
 The code could have then been written like this:
 ```go
 	x509Source, err := workloadapi.NewX509Source(ctx)
 ```
 In all cases, the `X509Source` is used to create a `tls.Config` for the underlying transport connection of the HTTP client/server.
-Althought there are some differences on its usage in each case:
+However, there are some differences in its usage on the server, client, and proxy workloads:

 The **server workload** uses the `X509Source` to create the [TLSServerConfig](https://pkg.go.dev/github.com/spiffe/go-spiffe/v2/spiffetls/tlsconfig?tab=doc#TLSServerConfig) for the HTTP server used:
 ```go